matrix-org/matrix-spec-proposals/proposals/3053-per-room-limits.md

 }
 ```

-If `value` is not defined, then said limit is not defined.
+If `value` is not defined, then said limit is not defined either.

 The query will be made to the same paths, using the GET method instead.
 And to delete the limit for the particular user, use the DELETE method
 for the same path.
 A user is allowed to query users from own homeserver only.
-If, a server-wide limit is defined but a user specific limit is not,
+If, a server-wide limit is defined but a room specific limit is not,
-the user specific limit shall be returned as if it were the same.
+the room specific limit shall be returned as if it were the same.
 In case
-both limits exist, the smaller limit for a given user shall apply.
+both limits exist, the smaller limit for a given room shall apply.

-For now, two such limits are proposed:
+For now, four such limits are proposed:

 * Per-room user fanout limit: `m.limits.fanout.room_users`
+* Immediate child room nesting limit: `m.limits.fanout.room_children`
+* Inherited child room nesting limit: `m.limits.fanout.room_branching`
+* Descendant room nesting limit: `m.limits.fanout.room_rooms`
 * Per-room user complexity limit: `m.limits.complexity.user_cap`
-* * Per-room-as-type user complexity limit: `m.limits.complexity.room_users.{room_type}`
+ * Per-room-as-type user complexity limit: `m.limits.complexity.user_cap.{room_type}`

+Room limits specified as sub-keys of `m.limits.fanout` are sent as state events,
+and room limits specified as subkeys of `m.limits.complexity` are sent as admin
+API settings, as shown above by user capping example.

 ## The per-room user limit semantics

 A room shall not be allowed to have more members once it has as many members as